eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

               ownership: false        # Use QoS SHARED_OWNERSHIP_QOS
               keyed: true             # Topic with key
               downsampling: 4         # Keep 1 of every 4 samples
-              max-reception-rate: 10  # Receive up to 10 samples in every 1 second bin
+              max-reception-rate: 10  # Discard messages if less than 100ms elapsed since the last sample was processed

 .. _usage_configuration_domain_id: